 We know that introverts prefer to work alone or in small groups.
 These quiet, inwardly-focused types usually do their best work with concentrated focus, away from ruckus of brainstorming sessions and team mash-ups where extroverts thrive.

-This is Karl Moore of the Desautels Faculty of Management at McGill University, Talking Management for The Globe and Mail.
-Today, I am delighted to speak to [leadership and management professor] Amy Edmondson from the Harvard Business School.
+Professor Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail, talks with Jennifer Chatman from UC Berkeley.

-This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail.
-Today I am delighted to speak to Michael Useem [a management professor] from the Wharton Business School.
+Professor Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail, talks with Neal Ashkanasy from the University of Queensland.

 Read full transcript: The Globe and Mail, May 17, 2016

 Patrick Pichette, 53, is an adviser to Google Inc. and on the board of Bombardier Inc., and of the Pierre Elliott Trudeau Foundation, a non-partisan charity.
 In addition, he’s on the advisory board of start-ups such as: Mountain View, California-based electric skateboard company Boosted Boards; Zambia-based Zoona, a mobile money platform; and Nairobi-based ecommerce business OkHi.